JotaPe/computer-vision-mission/README.md

 ### Using Python and Keras

-Requirements: Anaconda, Keras, urllib3 and BeautifulSoup
+Requirements: Anaconda, Keras, urllib3, BeautifulSoup and Fire

 ### Using convolutional networks to do image classification